-As of February 2015, 113, 960 working-age claimants of DWP benefits were EU migrants (that is, when they first registered for a National Insurance Number, they were a national of another member state).
+As of February 2015, 113,960 working-age claimants of Department for Work and Pensions benefits were EU migrants (that is, when they first registered for a National Insurance Number, they were a national of another member state).
 This represents 2.2% of total claimants.

 Most of these were claiming an “out of work benefit” such as Jobseekers Allowance.
 However, the total includes some benefits, such as Housing Benefit and Disability Living Allowance, which can be paid to those in or out of work.